An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation: Acknowledgments

 \section{Acknowledgments}

+We greatly appreciate two anonymous referees' valuable suggestions and comments on improving this paper.
 We thank Professor Jakob Macke for the helpful discussions.
-The work of the first author and third author was supported by the National Natural Science Foundation of China (No. 12171454, U19B2940) and Fundamental Research Funds for the Central Universities.
-The work of the fourth author was supported by the National Natural Science Foundation of China (No. 12071154), the Guangdong Basic and Applied Basic Research Foundation (No. 2021A1515010275).
+The work of the first author and third authors was supported by the National Natural Science Foundation of China (No.12171454, U19B2940) and Fundamental Research Funds for the Central Universities.
+The work of the fourth author was supported by the National Natural Science Foundation of China (No.12071154), the Guangdong Basic and Applied Basic Research Foundation (No.2024A1515011876).